yuvalmGS/gigaspaces-wiki-jekyll/xap97net/concepts.markdown

 page_id: 63799386
 ---

-{summary}This section describes the main concepts underlying GigaSpaces XAP.{summary}
+{% summary %}This section describes the main concepts underlying GigaSpaces XAP.{% endsummary %}

 GigaSpaces XAP (pronounced zap) is a scale-out application server.
 Developers and architects who are looking to develop Windows or web-based, transactional applications, with high-throughput, low-latency and scalability, may want to use it to build their next generation class of applications.